Alex Murdaugh maintains his innocence as he’s sentenced to life in prison for murders

 Mr Waters said that Maggie and Paul “like everyone else were unaware of who he really was... no one knew who he really was and that’s chilling”.

-Over the course of the investigation and the trial, the lead prosecutor said he had discovered who the real Alex Murdaugh really was.
+Over the course of the investigation and the trial, the lead prosecutor said he had come to learn who the real Alex Murdaugh really was.

 “I’ve looked in his eyes.
 He liked to stare me down as he walked by me during this trial.
 And I could see the real Alex Murdaugh,” he said.